 See Related: Do You Need a Rental Car in Miami?

 Address: 1103 Biscayne Blvd, Miami, FL 33132

 If you love art, you’ll want to check out the Pérez Art Museum Miami (PAMM), fully known as Jorge M. Pérez Art Museum of Miami-Dade County.
 This contemporary art museum opened in 2013 and collects and exhibits 20th- and 21st-century international art.

 The works housed by PAMM represent a wide swath of art mediums, from painting to sculpture and photography to drawing.
 Some of their most famous pieces include Lorraine O’Grady’s Art Is…, John Akomfrah’s Tropikos, and George Segal’s Abraham’s Farewell to Ishmael.

 The majority of guests will do a self-guided tour of the museum.
-But to get the best experience, you’ll want to take a tour with an expert guide.
-The guide will give you insights into the building, collections, artists’ backgrounds, and other additional information to help you appreciate the art more.
+But to get the best experience, you’ll want to tour with an expert guide.
+The guide will give you insights into the building, collections, artists’ backgrounds, and other information to help you appreciate the art more.

 See Related: Best Museums in the US to Visit